egyilmaz/qc_job/README.md

 ```

 ## BDD Tests
-I will try `behave` to implement BDD tests if time permits.
+I will try using `behave` to implement BDD tests if time permits.

+## Thoughts on "What else we need for a minimal viable product and beyond"
+Following should be included for a production system but its not in the scope of this test.

+1. User authentication, authorization
+2. Encryption of payload via pre-shared (out-of-band) secret
+3. Get the services running in K8s, with a load_balancer + ingres at the front
+4. Rank the submitted jobs using requesting customer's privileges
+5. Logging implementation for internal troubleshooting
+6. Mocking in unit tests, for better code-coverage
+7. BDD tests for end-to-end functionality check.